Monday, December 26, 2011

 Not a problem, we had moved on by that point anyway.
 Our plan was to present The Santaland Diaries on its own.
 Just a one-hour act, who cares, right?
 It will be fine.
 Besides, we had Curtis Proctor cast as “Crumpet the Elf” and he was fucking perfect.

-Shortly before the holidays I got a call at home and checking the called ID I could see it was a 212.
+Shortly before the holidays I got a call at home and checking the caller ID I could see it was a 212.
 I didn’t know the number, but figured it must be Harris.
 Picking up the phone I heard a familiar voice.

 “Hi, can I speak to David Hansen?”